JuliusTechCo/JuliusGraph/README.md

 * [MapReduce](https://JuliusTechCo.github.io/JuliusGraph/dev/pages/t003_mapreduce.html) and
 * [Distributed Machine Learning Pipeline](https://JuliusTechCo.github.io/JuliusGraph/dev/pages/t004_bagging.html).

-Those tutorials should give you the key ideas on the power of graph computing on Julius' Graph Engine.
+Those tutorials should give you the key ideas on graph computing and graph programming on Julius' Graph Engine.

 ### Running a Tutorial

 All tutorials come with a short paragraph explaining how to run them.
-We reference those suggestions below for completeness purposes:
+We reproduce these instructions below:

 * Select "run all cells" on this notebook from the Run menu in Jupyter notebook or Jupyter lab.
 This step will produce intermediate data output and charts.